lino-framework/lino/docs/dev/translate/index.rst

 That is, you specify your own language distribution, consisting of English as first language and Spanish (your language) as second.
-See :attr:`lino.core.site_def.Site.languages` for details.
+See :attr:`lino.core.site.Site.languages` for details.
 Note that the first language cannot currently be Spanish because the demo fixtures would fail (:srcref:`docs/tickets/108`).